Moist and Fluffy Vanilla Cake

 20. Top cake with remaining layer of cake.

 21. Use the rest of the icing to ice the outside of the cake.
-For instructions on icing a smooth cake and the piping, here is a tutorial.
+For instructions on icing a smooth cake and the piping, here is a tutorial on How to Frost a Smooth Cake.

 TO MAKE CUPCAKES: